Primary Care Pediatric Nurse Practitioner Program

 Primary Care Pediatric Nurse Practitioner (PCPNP)

 The Primary Care Pediatric Nurse Practitioner (PCPNP) Program prepares advanced practice nurses to provide primary health care to infants, children and adolescents in various health care settings including schools, community clinics, and ambulatory care.
-Relying on framework of adolescent development, students learn to implement relevant health promotion interventions; assess, diagnose and manage minor acute and chronic health conditions; and educate children and families about positive health practices.
+Students learn to implement relevant health promotion interventions; assess, diagnose and manage minor acute and chronic health conditions; and educate children and families about positive health practices.
 In addition to providing direct care to children, graduates learn the skills unique to participating in multidisciplinary collaborations, research, and community education.

 Primary Care Pediatric Nurse Practitioners (PCPNPs) are health care providers dedicated to improving children's health.
 PCPNPs have advanced education in pediatric nursing and health care, and they serve children and families in a range of practice settings.
 Primary care PNPs offer a variety of services including health maintenance care for children, including well child examinations; routine developmental screenings; diagnosis and treatment of common childhood illnesses; guidance regarding common child health concerns; childhood immunizations; and school physicals.
 Working with pediatricians and other health care providers, PCPNPs have been enhancing the health care of children for over forty years.